What is weight training intensity? Often these lines can

 I extend my support with this article, for every aspiring bodybuilder and weightlifter, I also include all athletes, ages and genders, to find and enjoy the many things you'll learn about yourself along the way.

 Don’t be afraid to step out of your comfort zone and train like hell, to go after the things that inspire and motivate you the most.
-Take the time to enjoy rest in your life, as much as your weight training intensity.
-DWT
+Take the time to enjoy needed rest in life, as much as your weight training intensity.